Applied Materials warns of lower revenue, eyes recovery

 Chipmakers worried about the global economy and wrestling with declining PC sales have been spending less on new manufacturing equipment sold by Applied Materials.

-Applied Materials said it would take additional steps to cut costs in its struggling solar panel manufacturing gear business.

-Last month, the Santa Clara, California company said it would cut its workforce by 6 percent to 9 percent and it has also been reviewing the viability of its solar panel business and its display business, which has also been weak.

-Applied Materials posted fiscal fourth-quarter revenue of $1.65 billion (1 billion pounds), down from $2.18 billion in the year-ago period.
+Applied Materials posted fiscal fourth-quarter revenue of $1.65 billion, down from $2.18 billion in the year-ago period.

 It said its expects revenue in the current quarter to be flat to down 15 percent from the fourth quarter.
 The midpoint of that range is about $1.526 billion.